HIGH

 Chibok Girls Abduction

-Boko Haram abducts 276 schoolgirls from Chibok, Borno State, sparking international outcry and the #BringBackOurGirls campaign.
-The incident becomes one of the conflict's most notorious events.
+Boko Haram abducts 276 schoolgirls from Chibok, Borno State, drawing international attention and humanitarian concern.
+The incident becomes a defining moment in the conflict and triggers global #BringBackOurGirls campaign.

 2023-06-01